AMSA-2425/Laboratoris/src/Mount.md

 - loud.
 Turn off the silent flag.

 - owner.
-Allow an ordinary (i.e., non-root)  user  to  mount the  filesystem  if  he is the owner of the device.
+Allow an ordinary (i.e., non-root)  user  to  mount the  filesystem
+		if  he is the owner of the device.

 - remount.
 Allows  remounting an  already-mounted  filesystem.

 - ro.
 Mount the filesystem read-only.

 - rw.
 Mount the filesystem read-write.

--  sync.
-All  I/O  to  the  filesystem  should  be done synchronously.

 - user.
 Allow an ordinary user  to  mount  the  filesystem.